 According to current scholarship, human colonization of Oceania - the wide reaches of the Pacific that include Polynesia, Melanesia, and Micronesia - began on New Guinea (Papua and Papua New Guinea).

+The earliest settlers carried a language that was primarily African with them.
+They subsequently made their way across the Melanesian Archipelago, from Papua and Papua New Guinea to the Solomon Islands, Vanuatu, New Caledonia, and finally Fiji.
+During this time, the language changed and fragmented, eventually becoming the Melanesia languages we know today.
 Other recent research, including DNA analysis of almost 700 Aboriginal Australian and Melanesian samples, have validated the assumption that Aboriginal Australians are derived from the same small group of individuals who departed Africa around 70,000 years ago.
 The settlers evolved in relative isolation after landing in Australia and New Guinea around 50,000 years ago, gaining distinct genetic features and technologies.

 The exodus of the progenitors of today's Polynesians out of Asia thousands of years later took with it languages and dialects that were fundamentally Asian in origin and developed into the current Polynesian languages.